-This video illustrates what to do when the damage exceeds the 6-inch by 6-wire rule.
+Here, Carl illustrates what to do when the damage in your wire harness exceeds the six inch rule.

 Wire- a long, thin flexible piece of metal which electricity can travel through.
 There are all different shapes and sizes and copper is the best-known type of wire.